openshift/enhancements/enhancements/oc/day2-add-nodes.md

 The command will try to connect to each specified node to retrieve initially the results of the pre-flight validations, and then the progress of the activity.
 In case of validation failures, the command will report them to the console to allow the user to take the requested actions and troubleshoot the issues.
 In the future this command could be enhanced to automatically approve the node CSRs
-(iudentifying the correct CSR requires the Node IP address, which this command already has as an input).
+(identifying the correct CSR requires the Node IP address, which this command already has as an input).

 ### Workflow Description
 The working environment must satisfy the initial following conditions: